 Encourage Online Followers to Help Offline

-Social media competitions help build followings online, but why not use them to create content for your offline marketing efforts?
+Social media competitions help build followings online, so why not use them to create content for your offline marketing efforts, too?

 Here are a few factors that can help you decide which offline and online brand marketing efforts to go with.

-Possibly the biggest deciding factor for any brand.
-You need to look at your finances and figure out what you can afford.
-When done with a lot of care and attention, even a really cheap marketing option should bring you some pretty good returns.
+As a brand manager, you need to look at your budget and figure out what you can afford.
+When done with a lot of care and attention, even a less expensive marketing option can bring you good returns.

-If your product is aimed at teenage boys, then there is no point hosting webinars or investing on TV ads.
-Your target audience probably won’t see them; it would be best to go for YouTube and in-app ads.
+If your product is aimed at pre-teen boys, then there’s no point in hosting webinars or investing in newspaper ads.
+Your target audience probably won’t see either of them.
+Instead, it would be a good idea to try out YouTube and in-app ads.

-Take a look at the data that shows where your target audience is and which adverts they are most likely to see.
-Those are the smart places to spend your money.
+Take a look at the data to find out where your target audience is and which ads they’re most likely to see.
+Once identified, you know the smart places to spend your money.

-Marketing can be a bit hit and miss at times.
+Marketing can be hit and miss at times.
 What works one week might not work the next.
-As long as you are flexible, then this shouldn’t be too much of an issue.
-Be ready to test a few different options until you find the perfect balance of offline and online marketing.
+As long as you remain flexible, it shouldn’t be too much of an issue.